-210EI03 FUNDAMENTALS OF VIRTUAL INSTRUMENTATION 3003
+210EI03 FUNDAMENTALS OF VIRTUAL INSTRUMENTATION 3 0 0 3

-- To understand the basic components of Virtual Instrumentation system. - To learn how to develop VIs based on Lab VIEW software. - To learn to develop applications based on Virtual Instrumentation system.
+- Understand the basic components of Virtual Instrumentation system. - Learn the developing VIs based on Lab VIEW software. - To learn to develop applications based on Virtual Instrumentation system.

 PO1.
 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.